X07 (x07lang)

 - The agent workflow

 x07-mcpgives you templates for building MCP servers in X07 and ships the officialio.x07/x07lang-mcpserver for agent runtimes.
-Start with MCP kit. - WASM, web UI, and device apps:
+Start with MCP kit. - WASM:

 What makes X07 different?